B4SEE/JavaGameEngine/README.md

 # [Game Name]
-Welcome to the "Game Name" repository.
+Welcome to the "Infinity Express - Destination Abyss"

-"Game Name" represents both a game engine and a complete game, developed as a semester project for the PJV course.
+"Infinity Express - Destination Abyss" represents both a game engine and a complete game, developed as a semester project for the PJV course.

 ---